jmcaluyafuentes/diet-delight-backend/README.md

 ### Recipe Details

-* As a user, I want to be able to view detailed information about each recipe, such as the nutrient composition and recommended portion sizes, so that I can make informed decisions about my dietary choices.
+* As a user, I want to be able to view detailed information about each recipe, such as the nutrition information and recommended portion sizes, so that I can make informed decisions about my dietary choices.

 * As a user, I want the recipe details to be presented in a clear and easy-to-understand format, so that I can quickly grasp the key information.

-### Meal Planning and Recipes
+### Print to PDF

-* As a user, I want to be able to save my favorite recipes, so that I can easily access them for future meal planning.
+* As a user, I want to be able to select recipes and print them in PDF format, so that I can have a convenient, offline version for grocery shopping and meal preparation.

+* As a user, I want the printed PDF to include a handy grocery list, so that I can easily shop for all the ingredients I need.

-* As a user, I want to be able to create and save custom meal plans based on my dietary preferences and fitness goals, so that I can easily follow a personalized nutrition plan.
+* As a user, I want the option to save the PDF file of recipes for easy access later, so that I can refer to it without needing an internet connection.

 ### Mobile Accessibility